johnidm/youtube-videos-code-examples/spring-boot-ai-concurrency/README.md

-# AI Prompts Concurrency Example
+# Spring Boot AI Concurrency Example

 An example of how to use non-blocking requests to process multiple prompts concurrently.